Council for Ligurian Linguistic Heritage

 Learn more: Ordinals ending in -en and in -eximo

-For ordinals beyond the 9th, there are forms ending in -en and also forms ending in -eximo.
+For ordinals beyond the 9th there are two forms, those ending in -en and those ending in -eximo.

-The forms ending in -en (dëxen “tenth”, unzen “eleventh”, etc.) are the most authentically Genoese.
+The forms ending in -en under the 20th (dexen “tenth”, unzen “eleventh”, etc.) are typical of Genoese.
 The ones ending in -eximo (deximo, unzeximo, etc.) are based on Latin, and are more and more frequent due to the influence of Italian, which has analogous forms.
 Nowadays, one can even hear cardinals completely modelled after Italian, such as undiceximo.

 Learn more: Usage of cardinal numbers with ordinal function